sclorg/httpd-container/2.4/root/usr/share/container-scripts/httpd/README.md

 Description
 -----------

-Apache HTTP Server 2.4 available as docker container, is a powerful, efficient, and extensible web server.
+Apache HTTP Server 2.4 available as container, is a powerful, efficient, and extensible web server.
 Apache supports a variety of features, many implemented as compiled modules which extend the core functionality.
 These can range from server-side programming language support to authentication schemes.